meedan/meedan.com/README.md

 - Each of the components is documented with [SassDoc](https://github.com/SassDoc/sassdoc).
 - To render the docs, run the server with`gulp` and visit /docs.

+## Working with bower components

+- install the component directly on your machine with git clone.
+So, it will be installed "next to" the "parent" repository.
+- use `bower link` as [described here]("http://sassdoc.com/getting-started/").

 ## Casper Tests